MualiMual/Express-HotnReady/README.md

 # Welcome to a Hot n Ready🍕 Nodejs App

 This is a express server with a simple configuration.

 The Recipe:

-Node Express Jade Socketio Mongoose Nodemon
+    Node
+    Express
+    Jade
+    Socketio
+    Mongoose
+    Nodemon

 Wiki Here : https://github.com/NobleGestures/Express-HotnReady/wiki/HotnReady%F0%9F%8D%95-Nodejs-App
-Demo Here :

 ///////////////5 easy steps to running your server via CLI with 4 terminals

-//App Home:
+//App Home
 cd app

-//App Home:
-        npm install

-//New Terminal:
-        mongodb --smallfiles
+//New Terminal mongodb --smallfiles

-//New Terminal:
-        mongo use mmdatabase
+//New Terminal mongo use mmdatabase

-//New Terminal:
-        nodemon
+//New Terminal nodemon

 // launched app instance
-    click on the green run button or "right click app.js" then click "Run" Click link(Your code is running at https://..) to viw in broweser

-///////////////Resources
+///////////////Helpful Commands

 //View database into mongo collections
 //New Terminal
     mongo
     show dbs

 //Insert data into mongo collections
 //New Terminal
     mongo use mmdatabase
     db.modelflows.insert({title: 'We are HotnReady!'})

 //View collections
 //New Terminal
     mongo use mmdatabase
     show collections
     db.modelflows.find().pretty()

 //verify or Kill mongod processes
     ps ax | grep mongod
     pkill -9 mongod

 //If port 8080 in use
     ps ax | grep nodemon
     kill -9 Portnumber